A.R. Rahman and Berklee Pack Symphony Hall

 He noted that when considering college, he was encouraged to enroll at Berklee by Indian violin master L. Shankar, with whom he was touring.
 A few years later, Rahman was preparing to come to Berklee when Indian film director Mani Ratnam asked him to score his film Roja.
 “He asked me, ‘Which will it be, Berklee or Roja?’”
 Rahman said.
 “I chose Roja.
 But now in the full circle of life, I am here being honored by Berklee.”
 Ultimately, Roja became a classic throughout Asia, and Rahman’s first film score and soundtrack went platinum.

 Some 60,000 viewers worldwide watched the Symphony Hall concert, which was streamed online as well.
 The event raised $250,000 for the A.R.
 Rahman scholarship at Berklee.
-The annual scholarship will be awarded to Indian citizens who are outstanding musicians and academic high-achievers.
+This one-time scholarship will soon be awarded to an outstanding musician of Indian origin.